alflennik/use-flow/documentation/tutorial.md

 I would say that writing this code was not particularly easy, but what made it hard was not React, or useFlow, but the problem at hand that we were grappling with.

 Now, consider writing this with vanilla hooks.
 Perhaps I'm biased, but I think it would have been much harder to do all this inside a bunch of `useCallback` and `useEffect` calls, with `useState` and `useRef` to pass around the state.
+The high reactivity of hooks, where we cannot easily tell the sequence of events that led to our code needing to run, would conflict with our feature's need to behave quite differently each time it runs.
 Perhaps it wouldn't even be worth the effort.

-This is why I decided to open source useFlow in the first place - after a few projects where I felt like I couldn't get from point A to point B without it, I started feeling like other people might enjoy a utility like this.
+This is why I decided to open-source useFlow in the first place - after a few projects where I felt like I couldn't get from point A to point B without it, I started feeling like other people might enjoy a utility like this.

 But we haven't seen all of useFlow's APIs yet, and furthermore, there is a very common issue with this component lurking beneath the surface, waiting to pop up.
 So let's soldier on and imagine our app has gotten a bit further and now contains a few pages.

-Here is a new `App.jsx` to use - go ahead and replace the entire content of the file with this:
+Here is a new `App.js` to use - go ahead and replace the entire content of the file with this:

 ```js
 import { useEffect, useState } from "react";